 Where the target SMETS1 GSME only supports a Billing Calendar timetable of either (1) midnight daily, (2) weekly at midnight on Monday or (3) monthly at midnight on the first of the month (with its SMETS1 meaning) and the Service Request specifies a GasBillingCalendar (with its DUIS meaning) with a timetable that is other than one of those options, the S1SP shall create a SMETS1 Response indicating failure.

-Where the target SMETS1 ESME requires a Billing Calendar (with its SMETS1 meaning) with a start date in the past, and where a Periodicity of SixMonthly or Quarterly (with their DUIS meanings) is specified in the Service Request, the S1SP shall derive, using the S1SP Time, a DayOf Month and BillingPeriodStartMonth (with their DUIS meanings) from the corresponding fields in the Service Request to ensure they refer to a dateTime (with its DUIS meaning) which is earlier than today, according to the S1SP Time.
+Where the target SMETS1 ESME requires a Billing Calendar (with its SMETS1 meaning) with a start date in the past, and where a Periodicity of Yearly, SixMonthly or Quarterly (with their DUIS meanings) is specified in the Service Request, the S1SP shall derive, using the S1SP Time, a DayOf Month and BillingPeriodStartMonth (with their DUIS meanings) from the corresponding fields in the Service Request to ensure they refer to a dateTime (with its DUIS meaning) which is earlier than today, according to the S1SP Time.

 Where the SMETS1 GSME does not support BillingPeriodStart (with its DUIS meaning) in the future and the S1SP receives a Service Request where, according to the S1SPs current time, the BillingPeriodStart is in the future, then the S1SP shall return a SMETS1 Response indicating failure and undertake no further processing.